kaspanet/rusty-kaspa/README.md

 <summary>
 Kaspa CLI + Wallet
 </summary>

-`kaspa-cli` crate provides cli-driven RPC interface to the node and a terminal interface to the Rusty Kaspa Wallet runtime.
+`kaspa-cli` crate provides a cli-driven RPC interface to the node and a terminal interface to the Rusty Kaspa Wallet runtime.
 These wallets are compatible with WASM SDK Wallet API and Kaspa NG projects.